On this page

 About the Controlled Area Notice (CAN)

-A new Controlled Area Notice (CAN), came into force on 1 September 2023.
-It stipulates the legal restrictions in place to control the spread of Bonamia ostreae.
-This new CAN has rules for marine farm operators and for the first time has rules for recreational fishers in 4 specific areas of New Zealand:
+On 1 November 2023, we reissued the CAN that stipulates the legal restrictions in place to control the spread of Bonamia ostreae.
+The replacement CAN was issued after consultation with affected flat oyster farmers.
+It retains the same restrictions as the CAN dated 1 September 2023 with no changes.
+The CAN has rules for marine farm operators and recreational fishers in 4 specific areas of New Zealand:

 - Upper South Island (Upper South)